My Special Angel

 "My Special Angel" is a popular song by Jimmy Duncan, published in 1957.

 It was first recorded by the Sonny Land Trio and released by them in 1957, and was a crossover hit that year for Bobby Helms.
-"My Special Angel," which Bobby Helms recorded in July 1957, peaked at number seven on the Billboard Hot 100 chart and spent four weeks at number one on the US Country music chart.
-The single made the R&B chart as well, topping out at number eight.
+"My Special Angel", which Helms recorded at Bradley Studios in Nashville, Tennessee, in July 1957, peaked at number seven on the Billboard Hot 100 chart and spent four weeks at number one on the US country music chart.
+The single made the rhythm and blues chart, as well, topping out at number eight.
 Backing vocals were sung by the Anita Kerr Singers.